swillasnomads/Blog/content/posts/Jan25-29_Red_Van.md

 {{< figure src="/img/Jan25-29/mariposa.jpg" >}}
 &nbsp;

-I would be remiss if I didn’t mention the abundance of delicious food Will and I consumed, the home made goods were unparalleled (bread, brownies, cookies, mousse, granola bars), we had to steal the recipe for Margie’s delicious granola bars.
+I would be remiss if I didn’t mention the abundance of delicious food Will and I consumed, the home made goods were unparalleled (bread, brownies, cookies, mousse, granola bars and sundried tomato hummus), we had to steal the recipe for Margie’s delicious granola bars & I hope to one day recreate the hummus, our sandwiches will never be the same.

 A picture of us eating our last bars in a long line at Whistler:
 {{< figure src="/img/Jan25-29/granolabars.jpeg" >}}